BLSQ/iaso/hat/assets/js/cypress/README.md

 - Run `npm ci` to install it locally

-- As the authentification flow is tested too, you should set environment variables in your .env file:
+- As the authentication flow is tested too, you should set environment variables in your `.env` file:
 ``` {.sourceCode .env}
     CYPRESS_USERNAME="username_to_use"
     CYPRESS_PASSWORD="password_to_use"